 Ultra-high profit margins in investment hubs.
-The profitability analysis confirmed that subsidiaries in investment hubs have significantly higher pre-tax profit margins compared to those in other countries.
-In our sample, 95% of the profits in investment hubs in 2023 came from jurisdictions with pre-tax profit margins above 50%, indicating abnormal profitability and likely the artificial shifting of profits from countries with actual business activity.
+The profitability analysis confirmed that subsidiaries in investment hubs have significantly higher profit margins (proxy) compared to those in other countries.
+In our sample, 5% of the profits in investment hubs in 2023 came from jurisdictions with profit margins (proxy) above 50%, indicating abnormal profitability and likely the artificial shifting of profits from countries with actual business activity.
 Often, such units combined excessive profitability with modest revenue and a small number of employees, indicating that they have a specialised function (receiving royalties, interest, dividend payments or other passive income from the rest of the group).
 By comparison, in high-tax countries, most companies showed margins of no more than 20-30%, and losses were concentrated mainly in high-tax jurisdictions, which is consistent with the strategy of shifting profitability to "cheaper" countries from a tax perspective.

 Overall picture and comparison with other studies.
-The aggregate results of analysing 800+ CbCR reports indicate that a significant share of the global profits of the studied corporations is concentrated in jurisdictions with signs of tax havens, where the effective tax burden is minimal and economic presence is limited.
+The aggregate results of analysing CbCR reports in the AITAX13 database in 2023 indicate that a significant share of the global profits of the studied corporations is concentrated in the investment hubs, where the effective tax burden is less than in other jurisdictions and economic presence is limited.
 These conclusions correlate with macro-level estimates made by independent researchers and organisations.
 In particular, according to the OECD (2024), aggregate CbCR reporting shows systematic underreporting of profits in home countries and corresponding overstatement in low-tax countries, while Wier and Zucman (2022) and Alstadsæter et al. (2023) quantify that more than a third of multinationals' profits globally still "leak" to offshore centres.
 Our micro-level analysis complements these findings by illustrating how profit-shifting patterns are reflected in the reported figures of individual companies and industries.